 - Take a couple of long, slow, deep breaths.
 As you exhale, feel your body soften and relax.

 - Become aware of your weight and posture.
 Feel the pressure of the chair against your body, the floor against your feet or whatever is supporting your body.
 Become aware of the space between your feet and the floor.

 - Feel the touch of your clothing against your skin.
 Notice its texture, the temperature your clothing helps create.

 - Feel the touch of the air against your hands, your cheeks.

 - Become aware of all the sounds within and outside the space you’re in – not judging, labelling or resisting anything, simply allowing every sound to be heard – letting them come, to pass.
 Let your listening travel right out until you hear the silence beyond all sound.
 This state, where the mind is at rest is what we’re aiming to achieve by focusing it in the present moment.

 Doesn’t that feel better!
 The richness this practice brings to our everyday experience is a treasure beyond words.

 How Quest for Life can help

-If you are a Carer, our 5-day residential programs Healing Your Life and Reclaiming Your Brain can help you find hope, healing and peace of mind.
+If you are a Carer, our 5-day residential programs Healing Your Life and Maintaining Your Memory can help you find hope, healing and peace of mind.
 We provide a safe, nurturing and compassionate space to think about your needs and hear others’ experiences.
 Learn how to relax deeply, sleep better, reduce stress, create an environment for healing and feel empowered to make informed choices in your healing journey.

 For more information, please complete the form below and our Programs Team will be in touch.